hk8607/home-assistant.io/source/_integrations/xbox_live.markdown

 [xapi.us](https://xapi.us/).
 Please also make sure to connect your Xbox account on that site.

+*Note: as of 8/23/22 this is now a paid service (monthly/yearly),but includes a
+       free 6-month trial.

+      Per the developer: (responding to a question if the service was free still) "Unfortunately yes.
+98% of the bandwith was used by free accounts.
+       And people were creating multiple accounts to get around limits.
+       You are on a 6 month free trial, so no need to purchase yet"

 The configuration requires you to specify XUIDs which are the unique identifiers for profiles.
 These can be determined on [xapi.us](https://xapi.us/) by either looking at your own profile page or using their interactive documentation